mrin2810/ultimate-react-course-2024/03-pizza-menu/Notes.md

 - we can have simple if statements and we can return different things from the data.
 - Useful when entire components are returned conditionally

+# Conditionally set text and classes for components.

+- Practical